In This Article

 - Frequently Asked Questions

-Attackers launched 4.2 billion credential stuffing attempts in 2025, a 47% jump from the year before.
 Financial services topped the ITRC's 2025 breach list with 739 compromises.
-And the Verizon DBIR found that 22% of breaches still start with stolen credentials.
+The Verizon DBIR found that 22% of breaches still start with stolen credentials.
+And adversary-in-the-middle attacks surged 146% year over year (Microsoft Digital Defense Report), proving that even MFA isn't the finish line it used to be.

 For banks, credit unions, and mortgage companies, the stakes go beyond operational disruption.
 Client-facing portals collect Social Security numbers, account histories, tax returns, and credit data.
 A single breach exposes thousands of clients and invites regulatory action from the OCC, FDIC, NCUA, CFPB, and state attorneys general simultaneously.